 Current Club World Seat

 All Club World seats on the Airbus A380 offer the same degree of comfort, with a seat pitch of 72 inches (182 cm) and a seat cushion width of 20 inches (50 cm).
-The angle of maximum seat recline is 180 degrees, and the overall length of seat when fully reclined (and when tilting the separate foot rest) is a 6ft (183cm) flat-bed.
+The angle of maximum seat recline is 180 degrees, and the overall length of the seat when fully reclined (and when tilting the separate footrest) is a 6ft (183cm) flat-bed.
 It also has a reclined Z position for relaxing and watching films in a near-recumbent position.
-Next to the seat, you can find the seat controls, the entertainment controls, a reading light and a power port.
+Next to the seat, you can find the seat controls, the entertainment controls, reading light, and a power port.

 Best Club World seat On A380

 The two upper deck cabins feel more intimate as compared to the larger cabin on the lower deck (because they contain fewer seats), so choose an upper deck seat.
 In addition, the upper deck is higher above the massive Rolls Royce engines and thus quieter.

 For solo travelers: the rear-facing, window seats are more private and the ones you want to be seated in.
 In addition, the seats on the upper deck have a couple of side locker which is very useful for storing personal items.

 For solo travelers: if you cannot secure a window seat, your next best choice is the middle seat in the 2-3-2 upper deck configuration as it has an extra storage compartment, though note you will have to step over the feet of the passengers either side unless you are in the rearmost row (in each cabin).